Hal Hanson (American football, born 1905)

 Harold Walter Hanson (August 10, 1905 – September 29, 1977) was an American football guard.
 He played college football for the Minnesota Golden Gophers from 1925 to 1927, winning All-America honors in 1927.
 He was one of eleven players selected to Minnesota's all-century team in 1949.
 He also played for the Frankford Yellow Jackets of the National Football League (NFL) from 1928 to 1930, appearing in a total of 51 NFL games.

-Early years
+Early life

 Hanson was born in 1905 in Stewart, Minnesota.
 He attended Stewart High School.
 He played on Stewart's basketball team that won the state championship.

 University of Minnesota

 Hanson enrolled at the University of Minnesota where he played college football for the Minnesota Golden Gophers from 1925 to 1927.
 He began as a backfield player but was shifted to guard by head coach Clarence Spears in 1925.
 After watching Hanson play against Notre Dame, Knute Rockne called Hanson the best guard in the west.
 As a junior in 1926, Hanson received first-team honors from the United Press on the 1926 All-Big Ten Conference football team.